 Dyslexia Association of Singapore

-It is widely acknowledged that any natural number can be expressed in three forms: its Arabic-numeral form (also known as the symbolic form), its word form and its non-symbolic form (such as repeating the same shape to represent the quantity).
-The ability to read and recognize numbers is one of the basic skills in mathematics.
-Research has found that children’s ability to recognize the number in kindergarten is a good predictor of their mathematical achievement in first grade (Hornung, Schiltz, Brunner & Martin, 2014).
+It is widely acknowledged that any natural number can be expressed in three forms its Arabic numeral form (also known as symbolic form), its word form and its non-symbolic form (such as repeating the same shape to represent the quantity) The ability to read and recognize numbers is one of the basic skills in mathematics Research has found that children’s ability to recognize number in kindergarten is a good predictor of their mathematical achievement in first grade ( Schiltz, Brunner Martin, 2014).